Sarbani3pal/antichess-game/README.md

 **Features**

-Interactive chess-like gameplay.
+`*`Interactive chess-like gameplay.
-'*'Promotion of pawns can be to kings upon reaching the opposite end of the board.
+`*`Promotion of pawns can be to kings upon reaching the opposite end of the board.
-'*'Sound effects for piece movements and game events.
+`*`Sound effects for piece movements and game events.
-'*'Responsive design for desktop and mobile devices.
+`*`Responsive design for desktop and mobile devices.
-'*'The system should check for an illegal move and displays appropriate errors and prompt the same user to enter a valid move '*'If a player has won, Displays the Winner
+`*`The system should check for an illegal move and displays appropriate errors and prompt the same user to enter a valid move `*`If a player has won, Displays the Winner
-'*'The turn changes to the other player
+`*`The turn changes to the other player

 **Deployment**

-This project has been deployed using GitHub Pages.You can access it `[here]`.: `(https://sarbani3pal.github.io/antichess-game/)`
+This project has been deployed using GitHub Pages.You can access it here : https://sarbani3pal.github.io/antichess-game/

 **Contributing**
 Contributions are welcome!
 Feel free to fork this repository, make your changes, and submit a pull request.